johnbachman/tBidBaxLipo/doc/technotes/submitting_ssa_jobs.rst

     parameters that have not been overridden in the params_dict!`

-In the script, create an instance of :py:class:`tbidbaxlipo.models.ssa_job.Job`, setting the time range, the number of simulation steps to record, and the number of simulations to run in a single job::
+In the script, create an instance of :py:class:`tbidbaxlipo.models.n_cpt_jobs.Job`, setting the time range, the number of simulation steps to record, and the number of simulations to run in a single job::